Brothers in Arms (video game series): Brothers in Arms: Road to Hill 30 (2005)

 Developed using Unreal Engine 2, Road to Hill 30 was Gearbox's first game after a series of expansions and ports to other games, such as Half-Life.
 It received highly positive reviews from critics.

 Brothers in Arms: Earned in Blood (2005)

 The second installment in the series, released about seven months after Road to Hill 30.
 Like the first game, Earned in Blood earned positive reviews, while the PlayStation 2 version received average to positive reviews.

 Brothers in Arms: D-Day (2006)

 First-person shooter game for the PlayStation Portable.

 Brothers in Arms DS (2007)

 Brothers in Arms DS is a third-person shooter video game developed by Gearbox Software and published by Ubisoft for the Nintendo DS.

 Brothers in Arms: Hell's Highway (2008)

 The third installment in the series was made using Unreal Engine 3, developed for PC, Xbox 360 and PlayStation 3.
 It also earned positive reviews.

 Brothers in Arms: Art of War (2008)

-Art of War is chiefly a top-down shooter, featuring 13 missions in three campaigns, including Operation Market Garden.
+Art of War is mainly a top-down shooter, featuring 13 missions in three campaigns, including Operation Market Garden.